GreptimeTeam/docs/docs/user-guide/protocols/http.md

 http://localhost:4000/v1/sql
 ```

-`Z3JlcHRpbWVfdXNlcjpncmVwdGltZV9wd2Q=` is `greptime_user:greptime_pwd` encoded using Base64.
-Remember to replace it with your own configured username and password and encode them using Base64.
+In this example, `Z3JlcHRpbWVfdXNlcjpncmVwdGltZV9wd2Q=` represents the Base64-encoded value of `greptime_user:greptime_pwd`.
+Make sure to replace it with your own configured username and password, and encode them using Base64.

 :::tip NOTE
 InfluxDB uses its own authentication format, see [InfluxDB](./influxdb-line-protocol.md) for details.